bitcoin-core/docs/gitian-building/gitian-building-create-vm-debian.md

 ![](figs/debian_install_5_configure_the_network.png)
 ![](figs/debian_install_6_domain_name.png)

-- Choose a root password and enter it twice (remember it for later)
+- You can leave the root password empty.
+Otherwise, enter it twice and remember it for later.

 ![](figs/debian_install_6a_set_up_root_password.png)